thosearetheguise/thosearetheguise.github.io/_posts/2020-03-20-Pinkys-Palace-v3.md

 ```

-Re looking at our SUID binaries we see something non standard in the response:
+Re-looking at our SUID binaries we see something non standard in the response:

 ```
 pinksecmanagement@pinkys-palace:~$ find / -perm -4000 2>/dev/null